 Join an existing regional/local COP:

 New Hampshire Transition Community of Practice Coordinating Group.
 This group meets monthly to share resources and problem-solve barriers and issues.
 All are welcome at the monthly meetings, usually 9-11 a.m. on the first Thursday of the month in Concord.
 Come regularly or drop in occasionally.
-For more information, see the NH Transition COP Fact Sheet or send an email.
+For more information, see the NH Transition COP Fact Sheet or send an email to NHCOP.
 Review NH COP minutes on Google Drive.

 Greater Seacoast: Email contact person at Transition Resource Network at Strafford Learning Center to get meeting information or to get on the resource email list.